nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_formats.md

 The NRL may support retrieval of records and documents in a range of formats, this could include both unstructured documents and structured data.

 The format of the referenced document/record is detailed in two meta-data fields:
- - Record format - describes the technical structure and the rules of the document/record and its retrieval route
+ - Record format - describes the technical structure and the rules of the document/record
  - Record mime type - describes the data type of the document/record

 See [FHIR Resources & References](explore_reference.html) for further detail on the data model.